 Pursuant to Education Code section 56521.1, emergency interventions shall not be used as a substitute for a BIP, and shall not be employed longer than necessary to contain the behavior.
 Emergency interventions may only be used to control unpredictable, spontaneous behavior that poses clear and present danger of serious physical harm to the individual with exceptional needs, or others, and that cannot be immediately prevented by a response less restrictive than the temporary application of a technique used to contain the behavior.
 If a situation requires prolonged use of emergency intervention, staff must seek assistance from the school site administrator or a law enforcement agency.

-CONTRACTOR shall complete a behavior emergency report when an emergency occurs that is defined as a serious, dangerous behavior that staff has determined to present a clear and present danger to others.
+CONTRACTOR shall complete a behavior emergency report, when provided at the school site in the school’s preferred format, when an emergency occurs that is defined as a serious, dangerous behavior that staff has determined to present a clear and present danger to others.
 It requires a non-violent physical intervention to protect the safety of student, self, or others and a physical intervention has been used; or a physical intervention has not been used, but an injury or serious property damage has occurred.
 Personal Safety Techniques may or may not have been used.
 Emergencies require a behavior emergency report form be completed and submitted to the LEA within twenty-four (24) hours for administrative action.
 CONTRACTOR shall notify Parent within twenty-four (24) hours via telephone.
 If the student’s IEP does not contain a Behavior Intervention Plan (“BIP”) or Positive Behavior Intervention Plan (“PBIP”), an IEP team shall schedule a meeting to review the behavior emergency report, determine if there is a necessity for a functional behavioral assessment, and to determine an interim plan.
 If the student already has a BIP, the IEP team shall review and modify the BIP if a new serious behavior has been exhibited or existing behavioral interventions have proven to be ineffective.
 CONTRACTOR shall schedule with LEA an IEP meeting within two (2) days.